 What about other things you see in guacamole recipes like cilantro and chilies?
 Again, it's up to you, but I have found those two items in particular are really strong flavors that don't meld well with the avocados and other ingredients, so I leave them out.
 We add pickled jalapeños to our salads a lot and if there's cilantro (I'm not a fan), some of my family can sprinkle it on to taste.

 As for me, I'm sticking with what I know is the best.
 Whether on a chip or topping a salad, I'm happy to go on record as saying this is really the best chunky guacamole recipe.
 I hope you think so, too!

-- 3 TB. lemon juice (fresh is best)
+- 3 tablespoons lemon juice fresh is best

 - Peel and seed the avocados using a spoon, and place in a medium sized bowl.
 Mash with a fork or pastry cutter-fork combo until it is at the desired consistency (I like to leave a lot of pea-sized chunks).

 - Add the lemon juice and mix well.